-To let this break down because of current propaganda regarding globalism (in its negative aspects) is to lose a battle, a battle that often begins as existential rather than physical.
-It constitutes violence either way.
+To let this break down because of current propaganda regarding globalism is to lose a battle, a battle that often begins in the mind, but can quickly turns to physical violence.

 Artificially and forcefully severing natural group affinities is psycho-spiritual lobotomy.

-You are the heir to the struggles and lessons of many generations.
-That this needs re-affirmation testifies to the havoc that modern ideologies have inflicted upon our humanity.
+You are the heir to the struggles and lessons of uncounted generations.
+That this needs re-affirmation testifies to the havoc that modern ideologies have inflicted upon us.

 Life has always presented people with hardships, but the experience of meaning and fulfillment through one’s connection to the extended family of their community, people, and culture used to essentially function as a birthright.

 Modern popular culture is not a substitute.
 Witness contemporary individuals, atomized and alienated, starving for real connection.

 What about the notion of a person’s ideas (and how they live out their beliefs and ideas) taking precedence over their cultural or ethnic background?

 A fuller discussion of this hearkens back to the previous post on identity.